Don’t Panic! Just Plan It.

 Once you have used all of your sick time/PTO, you may have coverage under short- or long-term disability insurance if provided by your employer or if you purchase it through your employer or on your own.
 Disability insurance generally pays between 2/3 and 100% of your wages while you are unable to work for certain causes, almost always including illness.
 It might be a good time to review your available sick time/PTO and disability insurance to understand what coverage you have.

 Emergency savings is one of the most important components of a financial plan.
 There are two aspects to your emergency savings that you’ll want to consider.
 The first is whether you have enough in your emergency savings.
-The second is the The possibility that something bad will happen. that the value of the savings will go down due to financial market issues.
+The second is the risk that the value of the savings will go down due to financial market issues.

 Do I Have Enough?